From BR Bullpen

 2007-2011: Japan

-In early 2007, Aaron signed a 1-year, $900,000 (US) contract with the Tokyo Yakult Swallows with a club option for a second year.
+In early 2007, Aaron signed a one-year, $900,000 (US) contract with the Tokyo Yakult Swallows with a club option for a second year.
 His curly blond hair and gentle behavior earned him the nickname "Angel" from the team's fans.
 At the All-Star break, he was leading the Swallows with 18 homers and drawing walks but struggling to make contact.
 He homered in five straight games in September, tying the Yakult record held by Chuck Manuel and Larry Parrish.
 Guiel finished with a .245/.381/.493 batting line with 35 homers and 88 walks.
 He was 9th in the Central League in runs (78), tied Yoshinobu Takahashi and Tyrone Woods for second in homers (one behind leader Shuichi Murata), led in times hit by pitch (23), was second in strikeouts (147, trailing only Woods), was second in walks (also behind Woods) and finished 4th in OBP behind Norichika Aoki, Woods and Takahashi.

 He was re-signed for $1.3 million (US) in 2008.
 Unfortunately, he succumbed to injury part way through the season and was sent down to the Yakult farm team for recovery, having played only 79 of 144 games and with a disappointing 11 homers and .200/.306/.396 batting line.